Nagael/scc23-repro/README.md

   not be a plot present in the paper.
 We will give precise directions **at 7:00pm on Monday November 13th**.

-Members of the Reproducible Challenge Commitee will visit the teams during the competition (**on Tuesday Monday November 14th morning from 9:00am to 11:45am**) to enquire about your progress, you are expected to be available to answer their questions.
+Members of the Reproducible Challenge Commitee will visit the teams during the competition **on Tuesday Monday November 14th from 10:15AM to noon and from 1:30PM to 2:30PM, SCC Booth,** to enquire about your progress, you are expected to be available to answer their questions.